cedricbonhomme/cedricbonhomme.org/content/about.md

 Here is a [resume](/files/resume_cedric-bonhomme_web-version.pdf) if you care.

 I [contribute](/software) to various open-source projects mainly, but not only, in the infosec field.
-I also develop open-source software in a [professional context](https://github.com/CIRCL).
 My favorite programming languages are Python and OCaml.

 Outside of computers, I’m interested in [photography](/photography).